 by Teisha Fullex

 On the 7th of January 19 participants and 3 leaders from around Victoria all gathered at Fiskville to start an Adventure of a life time.
 When everyone arrived no one knew anyone.
 After we said our goodbyes to our family members our adventure started.
 Stewart gave us a short introduction about the challenge and about the day ahead of us.
+At 1500hrs The senior group started their walk up to the training center to watch a short movie about the history of Fiskville and the Challenge.
+After the movie we got introduced to Carol and Michael (they are who i had at Hattah), they are the life performance instructors for the course.

 The first 3 days involved classes with Carol.
 Learning about ourselves and other people, how they react and how they don't, about setting goals etc. Each morning included a 0600hrs wake up to be ready by 0630hrs to start our 5km walk.
 Each one of Carols classes brought the team closer together.
 Mark our leader told us that we had to come up with a Team name, our team name was "Team Unity".
 We were also given blocks of wood that we had to carry everywhere with us because we had to write on the back of it our "Baggage".
 After the 2days we had to write a submission as a team and present it to Carol, once she approves it we get to say goodbye to our baggage forever and not think about it ever again.
 So when we got rid of it we burnt it.